CodingZeal/isy/README.md

 end
 ```

-Setting aside that an issue of this type can be a sign of an
+Setting aside that an issue of this type could be a sign of a greater
-architectural problem, `isy` is meant to clean this up.
+architectural problem, `Isy` takes a declarative approach to solving the problem.
+Instead of dictating the contraints (and resulting response) to each argument type,
+you can leverage Isy's simple interface:

+## Usage

+The primary use of Isy is through the `isy` method, which is included into Object upon initialization

+You can call isy from any point, but it's intended use is to be treated like a "guard clause" to
+assert method argument types before those arguments are used (and potentially wreak havoc
+throughout the implementation:

 ```ruby
 def fullname segments=[]